NeoGeographyToolkit/StereoPipeline/docs/tools/bundle_adjust.rst

 --camera-list
     A file containing the list of cameras, when they are too many to specify on the command line.
-If the images have embedded camera information, such as for ISIS, this file may be omitted.
+If the images have embedded camera information, such as for ISIS, this file may be omitted, or specify the image names instead of camera names.

 --mapprojected-data-list
     A file containing the list of mapprojected images and the DEM (see